falcosecurity/falco-website/content/docs/installation.md

 ```shell
 kubectl apply -f k8s-with-rbac/falco-account.yaml
 ```
 3. Create a service for the Falco pods.
-This will allow Falco to recieve [Kubernetes Audit Log Events](event-sources/kubernetes-audit).
+This will allow Falco to receive [Kubernetes Audit Log Events](event-sources/kubernetes-audit).
 If you're not planning on using this feature, you can skip this step.
 ```shell
 kubectl apply -f k8s-with-rbac/falco-service.yaml
 ```

 4. The Daemon Set also relies on a Kubernetes ConfigMap to store the Falco configuration and make the configuration available to the Falco Pods.
 This allows you to manage custom configuration without rebuilding and redeploying the underlying Pods.
-In order to create the ConfigMap you'll need to first need to copy the required configuration from their location in this GitHub repo to the `k8s-with-rbac/falco-config/` directory (please note that you will need to create the k8s-with-rbac/falco-config directory).
+In order to create the ConfigMap you'll need to first copy the required configuration from their location in this GitHub repo to the `k8s-with-rbac/falco-config/` directory (please note that you will need to create the k8s-with-rbac/falco-config directory).
 Any modification of the configuration should be performed on these copies rather than the original files.

 ```shell
 mkdir -p k8s-with-rbac/falco-config